kelsey-ek/of7azure/GUIDE/04_AKS_automatic_boot.md

-# AKS test by Kelsey
+# AKS automatic boot by Kelsey

 ## Table of Contents